Who can I get a 209A restraining order against?

 - you are related by blood or marriage to that person (for example, a cousin, brother-in-law, brother).

-Can I get a 209A protective order if my partner did not hit me?
+Can I get a 209A restraining order if my partner did not hit me?

-You can get a 209A protective order against any person on the list above who has:
+You can get a 209A restraining order against any person on the list above who has:

 - hurt you physically;